The teacher as student: staying nourished

 As a teacher, you’re available.
 You plan your classes and stay attuned to your students.
 Gradually, your own practice fades into the background.

-• Fatigue starts to build, often unnoticed.
-The energy you once received from your own practice begins to thin.
+• Fatigue can begin to build, sometimes without clear signs.
+The energy that once flowed from your own practice might feel less available.

-• You lose touch with your motivation.
-The reason you started teaching in the first place becomes harder to access.
+• You might lose touch with your motivation.
+The reason you began teaching could feel less clear.

 Continuing education can support this return.
 It brings steadiness back into your rhythm and reminds you to receive as part of your work.